 In our own analysis of Essure adverse event reports, which reviewed nearly 10,000 reports submitted to the FDA between November 4, 2002 and January 1, 2016, our attorneys identified 1,778 mentions of hives and rashes, common symptoms of a nickel allergy.

-- Urticaria (Hives) – outbreaks of small, pale-red bumps that appear suddenly on the skin.
+- Urticaria (Hives – a skin rash) – outbreaks of small, pale-red bumps that appear suddenly on the skin.
 Hives can be itchy, or can be accompanied by a burning or stinging sensation.

 - Angioedema – a form of swelling similar to hives, but one that appears below the skin.
 Angioedema usually begins around the eyes and lips, according to the US National Library of Medicine, but can also be found on the hands, feet or throat.